 Bug fixes and building new features are always in competition with each other, and it’s common for teams to have a hard time deciding where they should spend their time when it comes to prioritizing these two conflicting, but equally important tasks.

 One major problem is that prioritizing errors isn’t always clear.
-Figuring out how much negative impact a bug is really causing is important to answer because not all bugs are worth fixing.
+Figuring out how much negative impact a bug is really causing is an important question to answer because not all bugs are worth fixing.

-That’s why having a solid workflow in place for prioritizing bugs is so important.
-In order to confidently allocate your engineering resources on bug fixes and feature building, you need to understand the scope of each application error, and its impact on your customers.
-Then you can definitively say particular bugs are high enough priority that they should be scheduled into a sprint alongside your work on building new features.
+That’s why having a solid strategy in place for prioritizing bugs is so important.
+In order to appropriately allocate your engineering resources on bug fixes and feature building, you need to understand the impact of errors on your application’s stability and on your customers.
+Then you can definitively say bugs are high enough priority that they should be scheduled into a sprint alongside your work on building new features.

 Here’s a best practices guide for managing the prioritization of software bugs.

-To get off on the right foot, be sure to invest some time in setting up a robust system for detecting errors and alerting your team.
+To get off on the right foot, be sure to invest some time in setting up a robust system for detecting errors and monitoring stability.
 This will go a long way towards helping your team be proactive about bug fixes, and give them visibility into which errors cause the most harm.
-By thinking about your setup from the start, you’ll make it easier to prioritize the right bugs to fix down the road.
+By thinking about your setup from the start, you’ll make it easier to prioritize bug fixes at the right time down the road.

 It’s quite common to hear of engineering teams who mostly find out about bugs and fix them when a customer complains.
 This is a negative experience for the customer, and for the ones who do complain, there are probably countless others who gave up and churned from your product.